o3de/3p-package-source/README.md

 Today's LibTIFF is a proper example of how to declare static library dependencies.
 The 3rdParty [specifies the path to the library file on disk](https://cmake.org/cmake/help/latest/prop_tgt/IMPORTED_LOCATION.html).
 In this case, 3rdParty::TIFF points to the prebuilt libtiff.a.
 The 3rdParty, now acting as a wrapper, can tack on dependencies required by the static library.

 ```
-# Add the CMake standard TIFF::TIFF library.
+# Add the CMake standard 3rdParty::TIFF library.
 It is a static library.
 add_library(3rdParty::TIFF STATIC IMPORTED GLOBAL)

 set_target_properties(3rdParty::TIFF PROPERTIES IMPORTED_LOCATION "${TIFF_LIBRARY}")